 A picture paints a thousand words, so the saying goes.
 And it really does.
 Long after the memory fades, I can look back at a photo and remember that feeling of stumbling across an empty beach during our roadtrip in South Africa or how great that cocktail tasted in Cambodia celebrating the fact that both kids were simultaneously napping.
 Photos are beautiful memories of moments gone by that for one reason or other, we feel the urge to capture.
-For this reason, it’s important that they live on beyond just a black screen or worse still, a social media platform – otherwise, genuinely what is the point ?
+For this reason, it’s important that they live on beyond just a black screen or a social media platform.

 Once you actually get round to getting photos printed out, that is really only half the issue solved.
-I have piles of photos that have been developed that are either pretty shoddy quality and / or have not yet found their way into an album and are just gathering dust in our living room.
-Even once they do make the cut, our photo albums are sitting high up on a shelf and barely get opened from year to year.
+I have piles of photos that have been developed that are either pretty shoddy quality or have not yet found their way into an album and are just gathering dust in our living room.

 For all these reasons and more, I am absolutely chuffed to have found The Little Square Gallery who are all about creating pieces of art with photos (or drawings – they can also do amazing things with kids art).
 Forget photos hidden away in albums gathering dust, this a genuinely beautiful object that – in our home at least – holds prized position and is something we look at time and time again.

-If you’re looking to get all your travel photos printed out quickly, cheaply and in one go, then The Little Square Gallery are probably not for you.
-But if you’re looking to have some of your most treasured photos expertly curated and styled for a one-off display in your home, then I recommend popping over to their website to take a look as you might just have found your next gift and new favourite possession.
+If you’re looking to get all your photos printed out quickly, cheaply and in one go, then The Little Square Gallery are probably not for you.
+But if you’re looking to have some of your most treasured photos expertly curated and styled for a one-off display in your home, then you might just have found your next gift and new favourite possession.